-Each cavalry counter represents conglomerate of 'lances', with about 50 horsemen/knights.
-Each infantry counter represents around 150 men.
+Each cavalry counter represents a conglomerate of 'lances', with about 150 horsemen/knights.
+Each infantry counter represents around 300 - 350 men.
 These values may differ depending on battle scale.
 See 12.0 for more information on units' organization in the game.

-The counter shows all unit's characteristics relevant for the gameplay.
-At the top, on colored rectangle marking unit's front, there are unit number, leading commander initials (usually first letter of his name) and its banner.
-On the left side of unit picture there are shields showing armor of the unit.
+The counter shows all of a unit's characteristics relevant for the gameplay.
+At the top, on a colored rectangle marking unit's front, is the unit number and/or leading commander initials (usually first letter of his name) and its banner.
+On the left side of unit picture there are shields showing the armor of the unit.
 At the bottom there are strength (in the square on the left) and movement (in the circle on the right) points values.

 Every unit has its strength defined by Strength Points (SPs).
 Number of SPs can decrease as a result of combat losses or other events.
-Loss of SP is marked by turning unit's counter on its reverse side (if unit's counter has reverse).
-Unit losing all its SPs is eliminated.
+Loss of SP is marked by turning the unit's counter over to its reverse side (if unit's counter has reverse).
+A unit losing all its SPs is eliminated.